-Indicators Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective Fulfills the criteria for Level 3 and additionally: Directs, coordinates, and ensures implementation of all tasks related to technical systems, network infrastructure, standards, and integration of technology into every facet of district operations.
+3.1 INFORMATION TECHNOLOGY MAN IAGEMENT Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) Fulfills the criteria for Level 3 and additionally: Directs, coordinates, and ensures implementation of all tasks related to technical systems, network infrastructure, standards, and integration of technology into every facet of district operations.
 Effectively plans, implements and sustains all tasks related to technical systems, network infrastructure and computing device management.
 The approach to projects consistently is proactive to current and future district needs.
 System resources are rarely interrupted.
 Evaluates all tasks related to technical systems, network infrastructure and computing device management.
 Effectively directs, coordinates and ensures implementation of all tasks related to the integration of technology into district operations.
 Ensures that disaster recovery and business continuity plans are an integral part of the district's technology program.
 Effectively plans, implements and sustains all tasks related to technical systems, network infrastructure and computing device management.
 The approach to projects is usually proactive.
 System resources generally perform well and issues are resolved quickly and accurately.
 Establishes a disaster recovery and business continuity plan.
 Although some projects are well planned and implemented, most are poorly planned and are often reactionary in nature.
 Issues are occasionally overlooked or not addressed promptly or accurately.
 System resources are often disrupted, but are usually addressed relatively promptly.
 There are strategies and methods in place for disaster recovery and business continuity, but no written plan.
 Projects are poorly planned and implemented.
-Solutions are usually reactionary in nature and frequently need to be re-reported.
+Solutions are usually reactionary in nature and the problem(s) frequently need to be re-addressed.
 System resources are generally unreliable and frequently disrupt operations.
 There are minimal or no strategies and methods in place for disaster recovery and business continuity.

-3.2 Communication 3.2 Communication Systems Management Indicators Highly Effec tive (4) Effective (3) Improvement Necessary (2) Ineffective and addition Uses tech improve condirecting a the use of websites, mail syste forms of conditiate conditional facilitate conditiate conditional facilitate conditional facilitate conditional stakehold Develops a procedure and technicken keeping te school we other communicated, roperational Reviews a emerging that enharic communicated Communicated nology to ommunications, and coordinating email, district web tools, voice ms and other communication to decision making hance effective cation with key ers. and implements es, strategies ical solutions for eacher websites, b resources, and imunication tools relevant and al. nd uses technologies hce cation. cation systems eliable with atures and Regularly directs and coordinates use of email, district websites, web tools, voicemail systems and other forms of communication.
+3.2 COMMUNICATION SYSTEM MANAG GEMENT Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) Fulfills the criteria for Level 3 and additionally: Uses technology to improve communications, directing and coordinating the use of email, district websites, web tools, voice mail systems and other forms of communication to facilitate decision making and to enhance effective communication with key stakeholders.
+Develops and implements procedures, strategies and technical solutions for keeping teacher websites, school web resources, and other communication tools updated, relevant and operational.
+Reviews and uses emerging technologies that enhance communication.
+Communication systems are very reliable with robust features and functionality.
+Regularly directs and coordinates use of email, district websites, web tools, voicemail systems and other forms of communication.
 Demonstrates working knowledge of various communication tools and techniques.
 Effectively manages support issues related to keeping communication systems updated, compliant and operational.
 Communication systems are reliable for users.
 Occasionally directs and coordinates use of email, district websites, web tools, voicemail systems and other forms of communication.
 Manages support issues related to communication systems, but many systems are outdated.
 Communication systems are often unreliable Rarely directs and coordinates use of email, district websites, web tools, voicemail systems and other forms of communication.
 Does not effectively manage support issues related to communication systems.
 Communication systems are frequently unreliable.